ElSnoMan/scripting-to-framework/tau-docs/Chapter6/ch6_outline.md

 7. Add implementation to GetCardByName() by using GetAllCards().
 We'll do it this way just because we don't have an endpoint to get a single card.

 ## Using our ApiCardService in our tests
-With our ApiCardService complete, we can use them with our existing tests to validate ALL of the cards instead of the two we defined.
+With our ApiCardService complete, we can use it with our existing tests to validate ALL of the cards instead of just the two we defined.

 1. Replace `cardsNames` with `apiCards` that uses our ApiCardService.GetAllCards()
     - static IList<Card> apiCards = new ApiCardService.GetAllCards();